-It was probably this same combination of convenience and seclusion that led King David I to ask the Augustinians to found an abbey here in 1140.
+It was probably this same combination of convenience and seclusion that led King David I to found an abbey here in 1140.
 Originally known as the Abbey of St Mary or the Abbey of Stirling, Cambuskenneth Abbey rapidly gathered considerable wealth and influence because of its royal patronage and its links with Stirling Castle.
 It seems likely that a ferry operated across the River Forth where the footbridge was later built to allow links to be maintained between abbey and town without a significant detour to the north over what would have been boggy ground.

 At its height at the end of the 1200s Cambuskenneth comprised an extensive complex of buildings.
 This included a large abbey church, some 60m long.
 To its south was the usual cloister surrounded by ranges of domestic buildings.
 Between the cloister and the river to its east stood secondary ranges of buildings and a wharf.
 The canons who lived and worshipped at Cambuskenneth Abbey were initially members of the Arrouaisian Order, based in northern France.
 The abbey later came under the control of the much better known Augstinian Order.
 The canons' role was to pray for the soul of their patron, the King of Scotland, and his family.
 They also worked in the community beyond the confines of the abbey and undertook administrative roles in the royal court.